turingschool/front-end-curriculum/projects/weathrly.md

 * If a user clicks on a specific day on the 10 day forecast the application should display an hourly breakdown of the forecasted weather for a 24-hour period.
    * For each hour it should display an image that reflects the weather
    * For each hour it should display the projected temperature and the hour

+* Add one or two examples of Micro-Interactions found on Dribbble or Behance in your ReadMe that inspired your design

 * The application is fully accessible.
    * The application can be used without a mouse